gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 #### Window Capture

 Instance heartbeats will be cached by auth servers using a dedicated cache.
+This cache is initialized from the backend when the auth server starts, and kept up-to-date when the heartbeats are broadcast to all auth servers.

-This cache is updated using rate-limited backend reads that occur in the background, to avoid mass-reads of instance heartbeats.
+When the auth server is started, the cache is initialized using rate-limited backend reads that occur in the background, to avoid mass-reads of instance heartbeats.
 The rate is modulated by the total number of instance heartbeats, to avoid putting too much load on the backend on large clusters.
-The cache is considered healthy when all instance heartbeats present on the backend have been read within a time period that is also modulated by the total number of heartbeats.
+The cache is considered healthy when all instance heartbeats present on the backend have been read at least once.

+Instance heartbeats are currently broadcast to all auth servers.
+The cache will be kept up-to-date when the auth server receives updates.

-At the start of the upgrade window, auth servers attempt to write an update rollout plan to the backend under a single key.
+At the start of the upgrade window, auth servers attempt to write an update rollout plan to the backend.
 This plan is protected by optimistic locking, and contains the following data:

-Data key: `/autoupdate/[name of group](/[page uuid])` (e.g., `/autoupdate/staging/58526ba2-c12d-4a49-b5a4-1b694b82bf56`)
+Data key: `/autoupdate/[name of group](/[auth ID]/page[number])` (e.g., `/autoupdate/staging/58526ba2-c12d-4a49-b5a4-1b694b82bf56/page1`)

 Data value JSON:
 - `start_time`: timestamp of current window start time
 - `version`: version for which this rollout is valid
 - `schedule`: type of schedule that triggered the rollout
 - `hosts`: list of host UUIDs in randomized order
-- `next_page`: additional UUIDs, if list is greater than 100,000 UUIDs
-- `auth_server`: ID of auth server writing the plan
+- `auth_id`: ID of the auth server writing the plan

 Expiration time of each key is 2 weeks.